ICAEW.com works better with JavaScript enabled.

 Judge Business School at the University of Cambridge is inviting senior finance leaders to a special, in-person course on how to embed an environmental, social and governance (ESG) outlook into their business strategies.

-Developed in partnership with ICAEW and set to take place this autumn, the four-day course will comprise a series of expert talks and interactive sessions on the evolving role of business in driving sustainability-based innovation.
-It is aimed at board members, partners and CFOs.
+Developed in partnership with ICAEW and set to take place in April 2025, the four-day course will comprise a series of expert talks and interactive sessions on the evolving role of business in driving sustainability-based innovation.
+It is aimed at board members, partners and CFOs, and ICAEW members can claim a discount if they book a place before 2 December.

 Asked why a course with that focus is so important at this time, Michael Willis, Management Practice Associate Professor at Cambridge Judge Business School, explains: “There’s just so much happening in ESG right now.
 Even at the calmest of times, the senior finance leader must strive to balance the needs of various stakeholders: customers, suppliers, the government, regulators, the planet, communities and workers.
 Sometimes, those needs seem to conflict.
 So, a major part of the senior finance leader’s role is to manage and lead stakeholders through those tensions.”